I said, “What’s this life for? What is our purpose here on this planet?”

 I laughed.
 He was right.
-Where I was going was much too deep to dive into so early in the day.
+Where I was going was much too deep to dive into so early in the morning.

 When we got home from our walk that day my sister told us the tragic news about a shooting at a Connecticut elementary school.
 Many young lives were lost.

 Immediately, I felt a heavy heart, my throat tightened, and tears flowed.
 Crying is a process I do not try to suppress.
 I know tears and feeling painful emotions are necessary for healing.

 Later in the day, one of my students posted on Facebook that she had been “grieving all day” in response to the killing of twenty young children and six adults, plus one suicide, at that Elementary school.

-I reassured her that crying is an appropriate response and feeling our pain helps us heal.
+I reassured her that grieving is an appropriate response, and feeling our pain helps us heal.

 Understanding helps us heal as well, but how can we understand something like that?

 Soon after that incident, there was the tragic Germanwings flight with the young suicidal co-pilot who intentionally crashed the plane into the French Alps.
 All 150 people on board were killed.
 Many of those victims were young children as well.
 Most recently, a Texas gunman killed 26 people in church, many of whom were young children.

 I remember taking a weekend course at Kripalu with Mike Dooley, a spiritual philosopher.
 A woman in the class asked a similar question.
 She said, “If we all signed up to have this human experience, why do bad things happen to good people, and why do children get abused or murdered?
 Did they sign up for that?”